 About Naomi Reed

 Naomi grew up on a quarter acre block in Sydney, with one brother, one dog, two cats, four hens, nine ducks and a turtle.
-Her favourite place to sit was halfway up the Jacaranda tree.
-One day at school, a friend invited her to the ISCF group and she went along, hearing for the first time that there was a God who loved her and had forgiven her through the death of his own son, Jesus.
-It seemed astounding to her then and has continued to do so, ever since.
+One day at high school, a friend invited her to the Christian group, and she went along, hearing about the Lord Jesus for the first time.
+The Gospel seemed astounding to her then and has continued to do so, ever since.
 At school, she also met her future husband, Darren, and they studied physiotherapy together and worked in Sydney hospitals before leaving Australia in 1993 to serve in Nepal, with the International Nepal Fellowship.